 In The End

-In the end, I loved the Google Play Music service, and if given another opportunity to get another trial, I would jump on it in a second.
+In the end, I loved the Google Play Music service.
+If given another trial opportunity I would jump on it in a second.
 At some point, I wonder if they could go to a free model where you have to listen to commercials but have more freedom to choose what you listen to.
-Perhaps advertising revenue couldn’t make up the difference in user subscription fees that are generated today, but the music industry has evolved and changed so much over the last 15 years, you never know what could happen, right?
+Perhaps advertising revenue couldn't make up the difference in user subscription fees that are generated today, but the music industry has evolved and changed so much over the last 15 years, you never know what could happen, right?

 Readers, what are your thoughts and personal experiences with streaming music services?